jefdaj/gander/readme.md

 The "Git ANnex DedupER" deduplicates files, optionally using [git-annex][1] to track changes.

-It's especially suited for cases where you have so many files that git-annex alone slows to a crawl trying to index them all (several million +), where they are too large to fit on your computer at once, or where you want to be really sure not to delete anything important in the process.
+It's especially suited for cases where you have so many files that git slows to a crawl trying to index them all (several million +), where they are too large to fit on your computer at once, or where you want to be really sure not to delete anything important in the process.